tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_elasticache_cluster.md

 The ElastiCache cluster ID must be provided.

-##### cache_cluster_id _(required)_
+`cache_cluster_id` _(required)_

-The ID of the ElastiCache cluster:
+: The ID of the ElastiCache cluster:
    - contains between 1 and 50 alphanumeric characters or hyphens,
    - should start with a letter,
    - cannot end with a hyphen or contain two consecutive hyphens.

-It can be passed either as a string or as a `cache_cluster_id: 'value'` key-value entry in a hash.
+: It can be passed either as a string or as a `cache_cluster_id: 'value'` key-value entry in a hash.

 ## Properties